 Pawn shops deal in lots of stolen merchandise.

-Contrary to what may have been popular belief in the past, pawn shops do not buy, sell, trade, make loans on or want any stolen merchandise.
 All transactions are reported to the local police department and pawn shops work closely with the local authorities to guard against providing an outlet for stolen goods.
 Stolen merchandise can be easily traced through a pawn shop since pictured identification and current street address and phone number are required.
 Criminals and thieves therefore avoid this confrontation and possible exposure.

 Pawn shops are all located in bad neighborhoods.